bluppfisk/coindicator/README.md

 - Create and activate environment
 - run `pip install -e .[develop]` to install required tools
-- run `python3 setup.py build bdist`
+- run `python3 setup.py build sdist`
 - run `twine upload dist/{version}` if you want to upload to PyPi (will need credentials)

 ## Troubleshooting